Skip to Content

 Getty Images

-The greatest “Sho” on earth—or at least a baseball field—is already off to a monumental start in 2023.
+The greatest “Sho” on earth—or at least a baseball field—is heading to the World Series.

 file photo taken july 26, 2012, shows shohei ohtani pitching at a high school baseball tournament in morioka, japan, he is wearing a gray uniform with purple accents, purple hat, and a black baseball glove, a blurry baseball appears in front of him as it approaches the camera